Mongolian Chicken

 Calories: 332kcal

-This healthy Mongolian chicken is based on the classic Chinese takeout favourite but is free of gluten, grains, MSG and refined sugar.
+This healthy Mongolian chicken is based on the classic Chinese takeout favorite but is free of gluten, grains, MSG and refined sugar.
 Served over zucchini noodles, it makes for a tasty, nutritious meal.
+This recipe is paleo-friendly.

 Ingredients